 - SQL Managed Instance auditing tracks database events and writes them to an audit log file placed in your Azure storage account.
 Auditing can help you maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that could indicate business concerns or suspected security violations.

-- Data encryption in motion - SQL Managed Instance secures your data by providing encryption for data in motion using Transport Layer Security.
-In addition to Transport Layer Security, SQL Managed Instance offers protection of sensitive data in flight, at rest, and during query processing with Always Encrypted.
-Always Encrypted offers data security against breaches involving the theft of critical data.
-For example, with Always Encrypted, credit card numbers are stored encrypted in the database always, even during query processing, allowing decryption at the point of use by authorized staff or applications that need to process that data.
+- Data encryption in motion - SQL Managed Instance secures your data by providing encryption for data in motion using Transport Layer Security (TLS).
+In addition to TLS, SQL Managed Instance offers protection of sensitive data in-flight, at-rest, and during query processing with Always Encrypted.
+Always Encrypted offers data security against breaches involving theft of critical data.
+For example, with Always Encrypted, credit card numbers are always stored encrypted in the database, even during query processing, allowing decryption at the point of use by authorized staff or applications that need to process that data.

 - Advanced Threat Protection complements auditing by providing an additional layer of security intelligence built into the service that detects unusual and potentially harmful attempts to access or exploit databases.
-You are alerted about suspicious activities, potential vulnerabilities, and SQL injection attacks, as well as anomalous database access patterns.
+You're alerted about suspicious activities, potential vulnerabilities, and SQL injection attacks, as well as anomalous database access patterns.
 Advanced Threat Protection alerts can be viewed from Microsoft Defender for Cloud.
-They provide details of suspicious activity and recommend action on how to investigate and mitigate the threat.
+They provide details of suspicious activity and recommend actions to investigate and mitigate the threat.

-- Dynamic data masking limits sensitive data exposure by masking it to non-privileged users.
+- Dynamic data masking limits sensitive data exposure by masking it to nonprivileged users.
 Dynamic data masking helps prevent unauthorized access to sensitive data by enabling you to designate how much of the sensitive data to reveal with minimal impact on the application layer.
-It's a policy-based security feature that hides the sensitive data in the result set of a query over designated database fields, while the data in the database is not changed.
+It's a policy-based security feature that hides sensitive data in the result set of a query over designated database fields, while the data in the database is unchanged.

 - Row-level security (RLS) enables you to control access to rows in a database table based on the characteristics of the user executing a query (such as by group membership or execution context).
 RLS simplifies the design and coding of security in your application.
 RLS enables you to implement restrictions on data row access.
-For example, ensuring that workers can access only the data rows that are pertinent to their department, or restricting a data access to only the relevant data.
+For example, ensuring that workers can only access data rows that are pertinent to their department, or restricting data access only to relevant users.

-- Transparent data encryption (TDE) encrypts SQL Managed Instance data files, known as encrypting data at rest.
-TDE performs real-time I/O encryption and decryption of the data and log files.
+- Transparent data encryption (TDE) encrypts SQL Managed Instance data files, known as encrypting data at-rest.
+TDE performs real-time I/O encryption and decryption of data and log files.
 The encryption uses a database encryption key (DEK), which is stored in the database boot record for availability during recovery.
 You can protect all your databases in a managed instance with transparent data encryption.
-TDE is proven encryption-at-rest technology in SQL Server that is required by many compliance standards to protect against theft of storage media.
+TDE is proven SQL Server encryption-at-rest technology that is required by many compliance standards to protect against theft of storage media.

 Migration of an encrypted database to SQL Managed Instance is supported via Azure Database Migration Service or native restore.
 If you plan to migrate an encrypted database using native restore, migration of the existing TDE certificate from the SQL Server instance to SQL Managed Instance is a required step.
 For more information about migration options, see SQL Server to Azure SQL Managed Instance Guide.

-SQL Managed Instance supports traditional SQL Server database engine logins and logins integrated with Azure AD.
-Azure AD server principals (logins) are an Azure cloud version of on-premises database logins that you are using in your on-premises environment.
-Azure AD server principals (logins) enable you to specify users and groups from your Azure AD tenant as true instance-scoped principals, capable of performing any instance-level operation, including cross-database queries within the same managed instance.
+SQL Managed Instance supports traditional SQL Server database engine logins and logins integrated with Microsoft Entra ID (formerly Azure Active Directory).
+Microsoft Entra server principals (logins) are an Azure cloud version of on-premises database logins that use in your on-premises environment.
+Microsoft Entra server principals (logins) enable you to specify users and groups from your Microsoft Entra tenant as true instance-scoped principals, capable of performing any instance-level operation, including cross-database queries within the same managed instance.

-SQL Managed Instance enables you to centrally manage identities of database users and other Microsoft services with Azure Active Directory integration.
+SQL Managed Instance enables you to centrally manage identities of database users and other Microsoft services with Microsoft Entra integration.
 This capability simplifies permission management and enhances security.
-Azure Active Directory supports multi-factor authentication to increase data and application security while supporting a single sign-on process.
+Microsoft Entra ID supports multifactor authentication to increase data and application security while supporting a single sign-on process.

 SQL Managed Instance authentication refers to how users prove their identity when connecting to the database.
 SQL Managed Instance supports three types of authentication:

-This authentication method uses identities managed by Azure Active Directory and is supported for managed and integrated domains.
+- Microsoft Entra authentication: This authentication method uses identities managed by Microsoft Entra ID and is supported for managed and integrated domains.
 Use Active Directory authentication (integrated security) whenever possible.

-Kerberos authentication for Azure AD Principals enables Windows Authentication for Azure SQL Managed Instance.
-Windows Authentication for managed instances empowers customers to move existing services to the cloud while maintaining a seamless user experience and provides the basis for infrastructure modernization.
+- Windows authentication for Microsoft Entra principals: Kerberos authentication for Microsoft Entra principals enables Windows authentication for Azure SQL Managed Instance.
+Windows authentication for managed instances empowers customers to move existing services to the cloud while maintaining a seamless user experience and provides the basis for infrastructure modernization.